-Like the o in Land O’Lakes, the o in McDonald’s Filet-O-Fish properly stands for of.
-In other words that shorten of in this way, like Will-o’-the-wisp, Jack-o’-lantern, cat o’ nine tails, and man-o’-war, an apostrophe stands for the missing letter f.
+Like the o in Land O’Lakes, the o in the McDonald’s Filet-O-Fish properly stands for of.
+In other words that shorten of in this way—like Will-o’-the-wisp, Jack-o’-lantern, cat o’ nine tails, and man-o’-war—an apostrophe stands for the missing letter f.
 So is there an of in Filet-O-Fish?
 Is a Filet-O-Fish actually a filet of fish?
 The only time McDonald’s has used an apostrophe in connection with the Filet-O-Fish was in the name of the sandwich’s (now retired) mascot, Phil A. O’Fish.
-In that case it looks like the O’ of Irish surnames, which doesn’t come from the word of, but from an Irish word meaning “descended from.”
+In that case, it looks like the O’ of Irish surnames, which doesn’t come from the word of, but from an Irish word meaning “descended from.”

 4. Beef ‘O’ Brady’s

 Are there two letters missing from the name of the Beef ‘O’ Brady’s sports bar franchise?
 “Beef [F]o[r] Brady’s”?
 “Beef [N]o[t] Brady’s”?
 Wait, no. When a letter is dropped from the beginning of a word, there should be a left-facing apostrophe, like the ones in ’tis or get ’em, not a right-facing opening single quote.
 So what we have here is an O in single quotes.
 It’s like the O is being used not for its meaning, but as an example of something.
 Perhaps an example of a symbol of Irish bar themeyness.